S4F4Y4T/S4F4Y4T/README.md

 <h3 align="center">Web Application Developer</h3>

 ## About Me
 I am Safayat Mahmud.
 A Web application developer with passion for creating scalable solutions which makes real impact on the world.
-I have experience of delivering high-quality software that meets the needs of users and businesses.
-I am a PHP fanboy but knows to use other technologies too.
+I have experience of turning business problems into software logic.
+A PHP fanboy but knows to use other technologies too.

 ## 🔗 Links